Choose Zero – Don’t Drink & Drive

 Those who drink and drive are not always bad people; they are generally ordinary people just like you and me – but they make a bad choice.

 The legal limit is confusing; in most of the EU member states, including Scotland, have a lower legal limit than us.
-I’m sure that this difference will be a topic of conversation in the corridors of Parliament over the coming weeks and months, but our stance is perfectly straight forward – don’t wait to be told what an acceptable risk looks like, simply choose a personal zero limit yourself; just choose zero.
+I’m sure that this difference will be a topic of conversation in the corridors of Parliament over the coming weeks and months, but our stance is perfectly straight forward – don’t wait to be told what an acceptable risk looks like, simply choose a personal zero limit yourself; just Choose Zero.

 Based on last year’s figures in this county, someone is injured as a result of a drink drive collisions each and every week and these will be prevented if we choose a Zero limit and stick to it.

-Please choose Zero!
+Please Choose Zero!

 During the last 5 years in Gloucestershire there have been 293 collisions resulting in 412 casualties and of these 111 were killed or seriously injured.
-These are the reasons why the Road Safety Partnership are working tirelessly to make this campaign as effective as possible.
+These are the reasons why the Road Safety Team are working tirelessly to make this campaign as effective as possible.

 The legal limit is confusing; there are strict alcohol limits for UK drivers.
 However it is not possible to say how much alcohol you can drink and stay below the limit.